C-Section Scar Healing Stages (With Real Photos): Mums Show What to Expect

 It's important to seek help and advice if you are struggling after your c-section birth.
 If you are worried about how your scar is healing, speak to your midwife, health visitor or GP.

-Every c-section recovery is different.
-You may feel like your c-section wound has fully healed within 4-6 weeks, though the inner layers can take longer.
+Every C-section recovery is different.
+You may feel like your C-section wound has fully healed within 4-6 weeks, though the inner layers can take longer.
 Wounds can take up to a year to fully heal.

-Keep the wound clean and dry, wear c-section friendly clothes that don't irritate your stomach and rest lots in the early weeks.
-Some people try scar massage later on to help with pain, pulling or itching around c-section scars.
+Keep the wound clean and dry, wear C-section friendly clothes that don't irritate your stomach and rest lots in the early weeks.
+Some people try scar massage later on to help with pain, pulling or itching around C-section scars.